FrontEndFoxes/curriculum/workshop/ch6.md

   },
 ```

 Finally, display the images in the UI.
-Replace the `<ScrollView...` tags with this markup:
+Replace the `<ScrollView...` tags in the `template` block with this markup:

 ```html
 <StackLayout>